mikebrady/sps-alsa-explore-docker/README.md

 Source code and Dockerfile are in [this repository](https://github.com/mikebrady/alsaexplore).

-This is a very volatile respository at present.
+This is a very volatile respository.
 Please do not rely on it.